-In March, 2007, the massive Olympic flag was stolen from the Vancouver City Hall, only six days before the official "flag illuminating ceremony."
-The action was claimed by the Native Warrior Society "...in honour of Harriet Nahanee..."
+In March, 2007, the massive Olympic flag was stolen from the Vancouver City Hall only six days before the official "flag illuminating ceremony."
+The action was claimed by the Native Warrior Society "...in honour of Harriet Nahanee.."
 On the day of the flag ceremony, City Hall was completely surrounded by cops.
 Some anarchists who went to the planned disruption demo against the flag ceremony, decided not to go through the police bag check, stood a block away but still were chased by eager cops.

-On March 15, 2007 anarchists in Vancouver organized a demonstration against police and the Olympics promoted as a, "Street Action Against the Cops," on the International Day Against Police Brutality.
-This was the fifth consecutive year anarchists organized this demo in Vancouver.
-With that years' high ratio of police infiltration to participants, intensive paint bomb attacks, arson attempts and the disruption of CPC recruitment events it was eventually forced out of its location in Grandview park.
+On March 15, 2007 anarchists in Vancouver organized a demonstration against police and the Olympics promoted as a, "Street Action Against the Cops" on the International Day Against Police Brutality.
+This was the fifth consecutive year anarchists organized this demo in Vancouver With that years' high ratio of police infiltration to participants, intensive police ground control and trailing helicopters, the march was literally in a cage with pigs for walls and pigs inside.